Roger Moore as James Bond, suave British MI6 agent

 Bond: I find I live much longer that way.

 …before they start making out anyway.

-The happy couple’s amorous lip-locking is immediately interrupted by Sandor (Milton Reid), a stocky assassin who – with his partner-in-henchmannery Jaws – is the film’s only link to the 1962 source novel that Ian Fleming himself had so despised.
+The happy couple’s amorous lip-locking is immediately interrupted by Sandor (Milton Reid), a stocky assassin who—with his partner-in-henchmannery Jaws—is the film’s only link to the 1962 source novel that Ian Fleming himself had all but disowned.
 Bond pursues Sandor to the top floor, where the two engage in a few rounds of fisticuffs that lead to Sandor dangling over the edge of the roof while desperately clinging to Bond’s tie.